 I believe in Art for Mental Health.
-And I believe this upcoming film will inspire time & money & legislation for suicide prevention.
 I am the suicide prevention consultant for this documentary.
-And I donated.
-Because I believe this is another opportunity to save lives.
+I hope this film will inspire time & money & legislation for suicide prevention.

 Date: March 3, 2014